Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Proofs

-This can be seen as follows: suppose $(v,w) \in E$.
+This coarea formula can be seen as follows: suppose $(v,w) \in E$.
 This edge contributes $|f(v) - f(w)|^{}$ to the left-hand side while contributing $1$ over an interval of length $|f(v) - f(w)|$ on the right-hand side.
 We note that, by definition,

 By definition of the rearrangement, we have $ \#\left\{f \geq s\right\} = \#\left\{f^* \geq s\right\}.$ As an assumption of Theorem 2,

 from which we deduce, applying the coarea formula once more,

 This can rearranged as